cpfaff/Open-Science-Thesis/README.md

 The Open-Science-Thesis
 [repository](https://github.com/cpfaff/Open-Science-Thesis) contains a LaTeX document packed into a logical file and folder structure that you can use a scaffold for your next writing project.
-The project is thought to be forked and to be used for scientific thesis writing while keeping the document in version control using git and GitHub.
+The document is thought to be forked and used for scientific thesis writing while keeping the document under version control with git and GitHub.
 The Open-Science-Thesis combines the typesetting capabilities of LaTeX with the R programming language for statistics, using the [Knitr](http://yihui.name/knitr/) R package.
-This combination allows for the creation of executable documents that allows for a better reproducibility of your research documents.
+This combination allows to create executable documents for a better reproducibility of your research documents.

-The Open-Science-Thesis offers a clean and logical folder structure and contains many examples for typical typesetting requirements you have to deal with typesetting a thesis (tables, figures, affidavit, ...).
-On top of that the document scaffold comes with its own simple makefile that helps you to compile, clean and archive the document on the command line.
-For an example on the style of the Open-Science-Thesis just have a look into the [PDF](https://github.com/cpfaff/Open-Science-Thesis/blob/master/open_science_thesis.pdf) file contained in this repository or just scroll further down into the sections below.
+The Open-Science-Thesis offers a clean and logical folder structure and contains many examples of typical typesetting requirements you have to deal with when writing a thesis (title-page, tables, figures, affidavit, ...).
+On top of that the scaffold comes with its own simple makefile that helps you to compile (translate to PDF), clean and archive your document on the command line.
+For an example on the style of the Open-Science-Thesis just have a look into the [PDF](https://github.com/cpfaff/Open-Science-Thesis/blob/master/open_science_thesis.pdf) file that is contained in this repository or just scroll further down into the sections below.

 ### Development Note